iMvijay23/iMvijay23.github.io/_pages/about.md

 - In-context Learning
 - Efficient Training of LLMs

-# Interest and Hobbies
+# Interests and Hobbies
 - Music
-- - I am a avid classical music listener, I listen to a lot of bach, mozart.
-I like to play video games but couldn't really get time to play.
+  - I'm an avid classical music listener and enjoy works by Bach and Mozart.
+I like to play video games but often struggle to find the time.
-- Learning about various interesting langugages
+- Learning about various interesting languages
-- - I have interest in learning about various languages in similarities, languages like tamil, telugu, kannada are so similar obviously because of coming from same family, but though the symbols differ, a lot of the words are pronounces the same and syntactic representation is similar in kannada and telugu.
+  - I'm interested in learning about various languages and their similarities.
+Languages like Tamil, Telugu, and Kannada are similar, stemming from the same family.
+Although the symbols differ, many words are pronounced the same, and the syntactic representation is similar in Kannada and Telugu.
 - Movies
-- - I love watching movies, especially the thriller and Sci-fi genre. ofcourse terminatior will be my all time favourite.
+  - I love watching movies, especially those in the thriller and Sci-fi genres.
+The Terminator series is my all-time favorite.
--

 ## About this Webpage